 Readings will also be available through this website.

-Required materials will be provided second & or third days of class
+Required microprocessor, parts and materials will be provided second & or third days of class

 Other required equipment: